efuhrma/Biohackathon-Team-16/README.md

 Options if frontline therapy fails:

-Organs involved in expression of cystic fibrosis:
+Organs involved in the expression of cystic fibrosis:
+- Epithelial cells are faulty which then affects the lungs and digestive system

 # Task C: Finding a gene underlying cystic fibrosis
 Genes associated with CF: